ammo888/reviewsentiment/README.md

   `"data"` value is the relative path to the reviews CSV file.
 The required fieldnames are:

-  * `"detected_lang"` - this is used to determine whether the Translation API is needed to be called to translate to English.
+  * `"language"` - this is used to determine whether the Translation API is needed to be called to translate to English.

-  * `"text"` - the body of the review
+  * `"comment"` - the body of the review

 ### Topics